Andre0991/vilpy/README.md

 > creamy & even shorter lisp editing

 **Important: Work in progress.
-Expect things to break and keybindings to change**
+Expect things to break and keybindings to change.
+I don't even recommend using this right now, but stay tuned!**

 This is a stripped-down fork of the excellent [lispy](https://github.com/abo-abo/lispy), a paredit-like mode.
 Think of it as a `lispy-core`, which is lighter, but no less sweet. `vilpy` strives to be vimmier (though no less suited for non-Evil users) and smaller (no refactoring and debugging features, fewer external dependencies).
 For more differences with `lispy`, please consult the [alternatives](#alternatives) section.